Kiyomi09/weather-dasboard/README.md

 A brief description of what this project does and who it's for.

-# WEATHER DASHBOARD
+# WEATHER DASBOARD
-A sleek and resposive weather dashboard that fetches real-time weather data using the OpenWeather API.
+A sleek and resposive weather dasboard that fetches real-time weather data using the OpenWeather API.
 Easily check the temperaturem humidity,and weather conditions for any city.

 #FEATURES